 Who Is Jennifer Aniston?

 Jennifer Joanna Aniston was born on February 11, 1969, in Sherman Oaks, California.
 The daughter of soap opera star John Aniston and actress Nancy Dow, Aniston began appearing in stage productions in the late 1980s.
-She attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts, where she was active in drama.
+She attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City, where she was active in drama.

 After several minor film and television roles, Aniston hit Hollywood gold by playing Rachel Green on the hit NBC sitcom Friends.
 Friends was a huge success, with the nation even dubbing Aniston's signature hairstyle on the show as "The Rachel."
 She stayed with Friends for 10 years, banking $1 million per episode for the last three seasons, until the show ended in 2004.
 She won both a Golden Globe and an Emmy Award during her tenure on the show.

 Aniston has also nurtured a big-screen career, often alternating between small, independent films like 1999's Office Space and 2002's The Good Girl and big-budget productions like the Jim Carrey vehicle Bruce Almighty (2003).
 Other films include 2004's Along Came Polly opposite Ben Stiller, Derailed and Rumor Has It.
 In 2006, she continued her mix of filmmaking styles with the ensemble production Friends with Money, which opened at Cannes, and the blockbuster romantic dramedy The Break-Up.